SuperOfficeDocs/superoffice-docs/docs/onsite/service/set-up-guide.md

 As a consequence, you must verify that this communication system is working when upgrading.
 Otherwise, CRMScript triggers from Sales will stop working.
 Specifically, this means:

-* Make sure the authentication keys are present, and equal, in all config files (web.config(s) and config.
+* Make sure the authentication keys are present and equal, in all config files (web.config(s) and config.
 * Make sure your network topology allows HTTP(s) communication from the NetServer installation to the Service installation.

 > [!CAUTION]
-> If you use encrypted Web.config you can't read the Symmetric key values directly.
-You need to open the SuperOffice Web Product configuration tool, go to the Security section and copy the keys from there.
+> If you use encrypted *web.config* you can't read the Symmetric key values directly.
+You need to open the SuperOffice Web Product configuration tool, go to the Security section, and copy the keys from there.

 ![image.png][img1].